rahel-webdeveloper/taskly/README.md

 - Task Hub

+  - Generate task description base on given title by AI
   - Create, edit, delete, and track tasks
-  - Filter tasks by status
+  - Filter tasks by statuses
+  - Sort by name and date
   - Special button for task assistant

 - AI Advisor